wildcardcorp/samson/README.md

 samson is a cryptanalysis and attack library.
 The intent is to provide a way to quickly prototype and execute cryptographic and side-channel attacks. samson was born from frustration with existing libraries artificially limiting user control over cryptographic primitives.

 Many of the biggest cryptographic attacks have been implemented including:
-* CBC Padding Oracle
-* PKCS#1v1.5 Padding Oracle
+* CBC/PKCS#1v1.5/OAEP Padding Oracle
 * CRIME/BREACH
-* DSA/ECDSA key reuse
+* DSA/ECDSA nonce reuse
 * Stream cipher nonce reuse
-* Merkle-Damgard Length Extension
+* Subgroup attacks
+* Hash construction attacks (length extension, fixed points, etc)
 * PRNG cracking

 samson's key focuses are: